-This chart shall show in a similar manner all the information on the Aerodrome/Heliport Chart - ICAO relevant to the area depicted, including:
+- (a) This chart shall show in a similar manner all the information on the Aerodrome/Heliport Chart ICAO relevant to the area depicted, including: - (1) Apron elevation to the nearest metre or foot; - (2) Aprons with aircraft stands, bearing strengths or aircraft type restrictions, lighting, marking and other visual guidance and control aids, where applicable, including location and type of visual docking guidance systems; - (3) Geographical coordinates in degrees, minutes, seconds and hundredths of seconds for aircraft stands; - (4) Taxiways with designations, width to the nearest metre, bearing strength or aircraft type restrictions where applicable, lighting, markings (including runway-holding positions and, where established, intermediate holding positions), stop bars, and other visual guidance and control aids; - (5) Where established, hot spot locations with additional information properly annotated;

-- (a) Apron elevation to the nearest metre or foot; - (b) Aprons with aircraft stands, bearing strengths or aircraft type restrictions, lighting, marking and other visual guidance and control aids, where applicable, including location and type of visual docking guidance systems; - (c) Geographical coordinates in degrees, minutes, seconds and hundredths of seconds for aircraft stands; - (d) Taxiways with designations, width to the nearest metre, bearing strength or aircraft type restrictions where applicable, lighting, markings (including runway-holding positions and, where established, intermediate holding positions), stop bars, and other visual guidance and control aids; - (e) Where established, hot spot locations with additional information properly annotated; - Note: Additional information regarding hot spots may be shown in tabular form on the face or verso of the chart.
+Note: Additional information regarding hot spots may be shown in tabular form on the face or verso of the chart.

-- (f) Where established, standard routes for taxiing aircraft, with their designators; - (g) Geographical coordinates in degrees, minutes, seconds and hundredths of seconds for appropriate taxiway centre line points; - (h) The boundaries of the air traffic control service; - (i) Relevant communication facilities listed with their channels and, if applicable, logon address; - (j) Obstacles to taxiing; - (k) Aircraft servicing areas and buildings of operational significance; - (I) VOR checkpoint and radio frequency of the aid concerned; - (m) Any part of the depicted movement area permanently unsuitable for aircraft, clearly identified as such.
+- (6) Where established, standard routes for taxiing aircraft, with their designators; - (7) Geographical coordinates in degrees, minutes, seconds and hundredths of seconds for appropriate taxiway centre line points; - (8) The boundaries of the air traffic control service; - (9) Relevant communication facilities listed with their channels and, if applicable, logon address; - (10)Obstacles to taxiing; - (11) Aircraft servicing areas and buildings of operational significance; - (12) VOR checkpoint and radio frequency of the aid concerned; - (13)Any part of the depicted movement area permanently unsuitable for aircraft, clearly identified as such. - (b) For aerodromes accommodating aeroplanes with folding wing tips, the location where the wing tips may be safely extended should be shown on the chart.